By the staff of International Living

 The department of Maldonado puts a lot of money into keeping things nice in Punta del Este to keep the visitors coming back.
 Crews walk the beaches every morning at daybreak, raking the sand, emptying trash receptacles, and picking up any stray refuse.
 The roads and streets are clean and well kept, and even the shrubs growing wild on the dunes are trimmed every year.
 New wood walkways traverse the dunes here and there for people who may have difficulty walking in the sand.

-For more information on retiring to Punta Del Este, or elsewhere in Uruguay:
+For more information on retiring in Uruguay:

 5. Italy: Calitri